alqeren1/Bizimcati_Website/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE.txt)

 This is a modern, responsive website developed for a hotel/restaurant client.
-Built with React, Vite, and Tailwind CSS, the site supports 4 languages to effectively cater to a diverse audience.
+Built with React, Vite and Tailwind CSS, the site supports 4 languages to effectively cater to a diverse audience.
 Visit the live website at [bizimcati.com.tr](https://bizimcati.com.tr).

 ## Overview